PlayStation Move Heroes: Development

-Release and marketing
+Release

 On January 14, 2011, it was announced on the US edition of PlayStation Blog that PlayStation Move Heroes would be released in North America on March 22, 2011.
 On February 9, 2011, Sony released a story trailer for the game, which confirmed that all the original voice actors would return to reprise their roles.
 On February 18, 2011, Sony released a developer diary featuring the lead designer and lead programmer, which explored how PlayStation Move Heroes was built "from the ground up, specifically for the PlayStation Move."

 Sony had worked with Nihilistic and several retail partners for an exclusive skin pack featuring Pirate Sly, Freedom League Jak, and Trillium Armor Ratchet.
 It was included as a free pre-order bonus at participating retailers, including Amazon.com and GameStop.
 The skins have since been made available to all via the PlayStation Store, bundled together with additional skins for Clank, Daxter, and Bentley.

 Alongside the standard edition, the game also came in a bundle with PlayStation Move, which included the game, a PlayStation Eye camera, and a PlayStation Move motion controller.
 The PlayStation Move Heroes bundle was only available in North American Toys "R" Us stores.

 While announcing the exclusive North American PlayStation Move Heroes bundle, Sony confirmed that there would be a demo of the game on the PlayStation Store.
 The single player demo was released early in March in the PlayStation Store, while PlayStation Plus members had access starting March 1.
 On February 16, GameStop gave away 5,000 voucher codes for early access to the demo.